Shopify/shopify-api-js/docs/usage/oauth.md

 ## Add a route to start OAuth

 The route for starting the OAuth process (in this case `/login`) will use the library's `beginAuth` method.
-The `beginAuth` method takes in the request and response objects (from the `http` module), along with the target shop _(string)_, redirect route _(string)_, and whether or not you are requesting [online access](https://shopify.dev/concepts/about-apis/authentication#api-access-modes) _(boolean)_.
 The method will return a URI that will be used for redirecting the user to the Shopify Authentication screen.

 <details>
 <summary>Node.js</summary>